Myint Swe

+Myint Swe (Note: မြင့်ဆွေ; /my/) (24 June 1951 – 7 August 2025) was a Burmese politician and army officer who served as the third first vice president of Myanmar from 2016 until his death in 2025.
+A member of the Union Solidarity and Development Party (USDP), Myint Swe served as acting president of Myanmar in 2018 and again from 2021 to 2025.
+(Note: Myint Swe has assumed the acting presidency twice: the first time between the resignation of Htin Kyaw on 21 March 2018 and the election of Win Myint on 30 March, and the second time between the depositon of Win Myint following the 2021 coup d'état until his death in 2025.)

-Myint was declared acting president by the Tatmadaw in the coup d'état on 1 February 2021, after which he immediately declared a state of emergency and formally transferred power to coup leader Min Aung Hlaing.
+Myint Swe was installed as acting president by the Tatmadaw through a coup d'état on 1 February 2021, after which he immediately declared a state of emergency and formally transferred power to coup leader Min Aung Hlaing.
 Throughout his political career, Myint Swe worked to ensure the Tatmadaw's influence in politics.
 He was rarely seen in public after the coup, with Min Aung Hlaing serving as the face of the government.
 Myint Swe's main role in the military government was to formally grant and renew Min Aung Hlaing's emergency powers.

 Military career

-Myint graduated from the Defence Services Academy in 1973 as part of the 15th intake.
+Myint Swe graduated from the Defence Services Academy in 1973 as part of the 15th intake.
 He became a brigadier general and commander of Light Infantry Division 11 in 1997.
 He was appointed Commander of Southeastern Command and member of State Peace and Development Council in 2001.
 He was transferred as Commander of Yangon Command and promoted to major general.
 He also acted as Chairman of Yangon Division Peace and Development Council.

 He became the Chief of Military Security Affairs after General Khin Nyunt was purged in 2004.
 He became Chief of Bureau of Special Operations – 5 (BSO-5) in January 2006.
 He was the first ethnic Mon to be promoted to the rank of Lieutenant General in 2005.
 He was promoted to Quartermaster General and was rumored to be the next in line to replace Vice-Senior General Maung Aye in 2009.

 He executed 3 major events while he was commanding the Yangon Command, arresting family members of General Ne Win in 2002 after an alleged coup conspiracy was uncovered, arresting Khin Nyunt and his associates in 2004, in the purge of the Military Intelligence faction and crushing the Saffron Revolution in 2007.
 His actions after Cyclone Nargis were criticized.
 He dealt with activists harshly in the pre-2010 general election period.